Cluster scattering diagrams of acyclic affine type: Abstract

 \section{Abstract}

 We give an explicit construction of the cluster scattering diagram for any acyclic exchange matrix of affine type.
-We show that the corresponding cluster scattering fan coincides both with the mutation fan and with a fan constructed in the almost-positive roots model.
+We show that the corresponding cluster scattering fan coincides both with the mutation fan and with a fan constructed in the almost positive roots model.